-PBGPL Safety
+PBGPL Banner

 Health, Safety & Environment (HSE) Policy

-To achieve this PBGPL will:
+To achieve this, PBGPL will:

-Aim to minimize Lost Time Injury Frequency Rate (LTIFR).
+• Aim to minimize Lost Time Injury Frequency Rate (LTIFR).

-Imbibe Safe work culture and continual improvement.
+• Promote a safe work culture and continual improvement.

 Sd/-